 The house remained empty for some time, but in 1976 Hank Peterson received a letter about the property from local WDAY weatherman Dewey Bergquist.
 Bergquist was the grandson of John Bergquist, and he and his wife Tess were especially interested in preserving the cabin's history.
 After hearing their pitch, so was Hank Peterson.
 In 1978 Peterson turned the homesite over to the newly-formed Bergquist Pioneer Cabin Society, who restored the cabin to its 1870s structure.
 In 1979 the organization entered an agreement with the Clay County Historical Society to later transfer ownership.
 In a September 25, 1989, vote, the Bergquist Pioneer Cabin Society completed that task.

 Today the Bergquist Cabin is located at 1008 7th Street North in Moorhead, MN.
 The building is owned and maintained by the Historical and Cultural Society of Clay County and listed on the National Register of Historic Places.

 * * * * *

-This project has been funded in part with funds provided by the State of Minnesota from the Arts and Culture Heritage Fund through Minnesota Historical Society.
-In addition, we would like to recognize the support of Swedish Council of America and individual donors.
+The Bergquist Cabin has been supported in part with funds provided by the State of Minnesota from the Arts and Culture Heritage Fund through a Minnesota state appropriation.